impostorsguides/impostorsguides.github.io/rbenv/part-2/2-z-content.md

 - It then runs the `version-origin` command.
 - Lastly, it asserts that this non-existent global "version" file's path is returned anyway.

-[As we discovered](https://github.com/rbenv/rbenv/discussions/1510){:target="_blank" rel="noopener"} when reading the command for `rbenv version-file`, the goal of returning the origin is to tell the user where the Ruby version is **expected to be set**, not where it **is being set**.
+[As we discovered](https://github.com/rbenv/rbenv/discussions/1510){:target="_blank" rel="noopener" } when reading the command for `rbenv version-file`, the goal of returning the origin is to tell the user where the Ruby version is **expected to be set**, not where it **is being set**.
 That's why this command returns the global filepath "even if it doesn't exist".

 ### When the global version file exists